 Her book Violent Resistance: Militia Formation and Civil War in Mozambique will be published with Cambridge University Press in January 2022.
 Her work has also appeared in the Journal of Conflict Resolution, Civil Wars, Africa, ForeignAffairs.com, African Conflict and Peacebuilding Review, and several edited volumes.

-Corinna received her PhD from Yale University, and prior to that studied at Free University Berlin and Sciences Po Paris.
-She is a contributor to Africa is a Country, and you can follow her on Twitter ( @coboje).
+She received her PhD from Yale University and studied at Free University Berlin and Sciences Po Paris.
+She is a co-convener of the Leiden University Center for International Relations (LUCIR), a member of the Editorial Review Board of the African Studies Review, a contributor to Africa is a Country, and you can follow her on Twitter (@coboje).

 Corinna Jentzsch is available to supervise PhD students and invites PhD research proposals in the areas of:

 - social movements and collective action

 - African politics and governance

 - Jentzsch C. (2021), RENAMO and Mozambique.
 In: Spear T. (Ed.)
 Oxford Research Encyclopedia of African History.
 Oxford Research Encyclopedia of African History Oxford: Oxford University Press.